jsummers/imageworsener/readme.txt

     "binarytrns": Never use binary (color-keyed) transparency.
     "all": All of the above.

+ -page <n>
+   Select the page to read from a multi-page file.
+The first page is number 1.
+   Currently, this only works with GIF files.
+It does not play through the GIF animation, so you might only get a partial image.

  -pngcmprlevel <n>
    zlib-style compression level setting for PNG files, from 0 (no compression) to 9 (best, slowest).
 Default is 9.
 Use -1 for the libpng default